 Is the Rotavirus Vaccine Safe?

 Before being approved, the rotavirus vaccine was tested on more than 70,000 children and found to be safe.
-However, an earlier vaccine, called RotaShield, was removed from the market after being used for two years because it was found to increase the risk of intussusception -- a condition in which the small bowel folds back inside another part of the intestine, causing a bowel obstruction.
+However, an earlier vaccine, called RotaShield, was removed from the market after being used for two years, because it was found to slightly increase the risk of intussusception -- a condition in which the small bowel folds back inside another part of the intestine, causing a bowel obstruction.

 The RotaTeq and Rotarix vaccines now in use do not appear to increase this risk and are considered safe.

 Are There Some Children Who Shouldn't Have the Rotavirus Vaccine?

 Any child who has had a severe allergic reaction to an earlier dose of the rotavirus vaccine should not be given any more doses of the vaccine.
 If your baby has a moderate or severe illness at the time the vaccination is scheduled, wait until the baby has recovered before being vaccinated.
 Also, the CDC recommends that you check with your doctor if your baby's immune system has been weakened.
 Things that could compromise the immune system include: